Alex-Dubljevic/UWFE-Dashboard/README.md

-Dashboard for 2024 University of Waterloo Formula Electric Car
+Driver Dashboard for 2024 University of Waterloo Formula Electric Car

 To run, download and make sure you have python3 and tkinter installed